 Our 2019 season started with a two-week Summer Choreographic project at The Royal Opera House.
-This is a new collaboration between NEBT and The Royal Ballet Choreographic Development Programme, where NEBT dancers will work with chosen choreographers.
+This was a new collaboration between NEBT and The Royal Ballet Choreographic Development Programme, where NEBT dancers worked with chosen choreographers.

 Directly following this, we will hold our own Choreography Lab with four selected choreographers.
 The works created during the Lab will be showcased as part of our 2019 programme NEW WORKS at the Lilian Baylis Studio, Sadler’s Wells, on 4 – 6 September 2019.
 BOOK TICKETS HERE

 Two Husbands – a new ballet by Daniela Cardim

 Also part of our 2019 programme NEW WORKS is the world premiere of a new ballet by choreographer Daniela Cardim.

 This light-hearted yet moving Brazilian tale tells the story of Fleur, who is torn between her attraction to the ghost of her late libertine husband and her desire to continue as the faithful wife to her second husband.

 NEBT Choreography Lab 2019

 We are delighted to announce the choreographers taking part in our 2019 Choreography Lab:

 Born in Kent, Ruth trained at Tring Park School for the Performing Arts and English National Ballet School.
 She danced with English National Ballet from 2007-2012, and then moved to Birmingham Royal Ballet (BRB), attracted by their broader repertoire and the opportunity to work with David Bintley.
 Ruth was promoted to First Artist in 2014.
 Ruth has choreographed for the Future Dreams Charity Gala at the London Palladium (2018), community Flashmobs for Birmingham Weekender (2015, 2017) and The Rugby World Cup Welcoming Ceremony for England (2015).
 Ruth was given her first chance to create new choreography for BRB in 2013.
 Her formal commissions include Rhapsody in Blue (2014), Matryoshka (2015), Arcadia (2017), which was short listed for the FEDORA prize, and most recently, Peter and The Wolf (2019).
 Ruth is currently the Interim Artistic Director / Choreographer at the National Youth Ballet.